 At least one farmer in your community must nominate your school district to make it eligible to apply for a grant.
-Farmer nominations are an element in the evaluation of the grant applications, but not the only one.
+Farmer nominations are one element in the evaluation of the grant applications, but not the only one.
 The more farmers who nominate a school district, the more it demonstrates community support and, therefore, can strengthen the district’s application.
 However, school districts must also submit a worthy grant application that will compete with applications from other school districts within the designated CRD, state or region.
 Grant review and winner selection will be done by two separate panels – a team of STEM teachers will review all applications and score them.
 The top scorers become finalists, and the America’s Farmers Grow Rural Education Advisory Council will review finalists and select winners.

 No. This program provides funding through school districts only, and only one application per school district is accepted.
 The district can decide which specific schools, grades or groups of teachers to target with the program for which they are applying.
-Multiple applications from one school district may disqualify the school district.
+Multiple applications from one school district may be cause for disqualification.

-No. Though we recognize that all schools look for opportunities to improve educational programming for their students, this grant program is focused only on rural public school districts, serving kindergarten through 12th grade.
+No. Though we recognize that all schools look for opportunities to improve educational programming for their students, this grant program is focused specifically on rural public school districts, serving kindergarten through 12th grade.

 A charter school district is eligible if it is a public school district according to NCES (National Center for Education Statistics).